Senior Statements

 Everybody in the league is competitive but also very nice and supportive.
 Mountain bikers as a whole are always kind to others on the trail.

+The league is really meant for the youth who want a team community.
+The Panthers acted like a family when we were together.
 I will miss my teammates the most.
 I was the only senior on the team this year but that didn’t stop me from making lots of great friends.

 My advice for new student-athletes would be to not worry so much about race placement and focus more on just grinding with your team.